• Skip to primary navigation

 Jump to Recipe Print Recipe

-homemade frozen dog treats in a silicone mold and bowls.
+Homemade frozen coconut milk dog treats in a silicone mold.

-bowls of coconut, strawberry, and blueberry frozen dog treats.
+Three bowls of homemade frozen coconut milk dog treats.

 FYI – This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.